GithubofRuZhang/Student-Project-Allocation-System/README.md

 2. **Initialize parameters:**
    - Number of students: 50
    - Number of projects: 10
-   - Students per project: Calculate by dividing the number of students by the number of projects
+   - Students per project: Calculated by dividing the number of students by the number of projects.
    - Options per student: 5

 3. **Generate students' preference lists:**